 - Light.
 When backlit by early morning or late afternoon sun, translucent spines glow.

 In the wild, Echinocactus grusonii grows on rocky, volcanic slopes at 4600 feet in the Mexican state of Hidalgo.
 It's rare and endangered due to over-harvesting and from the building of a reservoir that destroyed much of its habitat.

 Barrels lean in the direction of greatest light.
 This is most noticeable in older specimens, which become cylindrical over time.
 Spines and ribs help shade and protect the plant's thin green skin.
 Btw, the term "barrel cactus" applies to other rotund genera, primarily Ferocactus.

 It takes about 30 years for barrels to reach maturity (3-1/2 feet in diameter with 35 ribs).
 Clusters will of course fill more space.
 Specimens at the Huntington Botanical Gardens are immense due to great age (50+ years).

 See my video: How Old is that Barrel Cactus?
 (2:03) I harvest seeds from a 35-year-old specimen and show how the plants change as they age.

-Golden barrels usually don't flower until they're about 14 inches across, so at a rate of about an inch per year, it'll take 14 years or more.
+Golden barrels usually don't flower until they're about 14 inches across.
+Approximate growth rate is an inch per year.
 In spring, satiny yellow flowers form a whorl around the plant's wooly crown.

 Crisp dry petals hide fruit imbedded in the wool.
 The fruit dries into seed pods that are easily wiggled loose.
 When pulled out, cottony tufts cling to them.